Skip to main content

 Evidence must be clear and verifiable.

-What happens after I respond?
+What happens after a Partner responds?

 • buyer accepts resolution